aanand/deadweight/README.md

 What About Stuff Added by Javascript?
 -------------------------------------

-Deadweight is completely dumb about any classes, IDs or tags that are only added by your Javascript layer, but you can filter them out by setting `ignore_selectors`:
+Deadweight is completely ignorant of classes, IDs or tags added by your Javascript layer, but you can filter them out by setting `ignore_selectors`:

     dw.ignore_selectors = /hover|lightbox|superimposed_kittens/

-The command-line tool also has basic support for [Lyndon](http://github.com/defunkt/lyndon) with the `-L` flag, which simply pipes all HTML through the `lyndon` executable.
+The command-line tool also has basic support for [Lyndon](http://github.com/defunkt/lyndon) with the `-L` flag, which simply pipes all HTML through the `lyndon` executable to execute any embedded or linked JS.

 You Can Use Mechanize for Complex Stuff
 ---------------------------------------